lebe1/LettuceDetect/docs/TINYLETTUCE.md

 ## TinyLettuce Models (Ettin Encoders)

-Our **TinyLettuce** models prove that architecture and training data matter more than parameter count.
 Built on the **Ettin encoder** (LightOn) — a lightweight, efficient transformer optimized for classification — these models achieve strong accuracy with low latency.

 ### Model Family